Most notices have a 30-day deadline — act fast

 Situations We Handle Most in Hamirpur (Himachal)

 Over the years of handling Section 143(1) Notice matters for Hamirpur (Himachal) taxpayers, the following scenarios come up time and again.
-Recognising your situation in this list can help you understand both the urgency and the likely line of departmental inquiry:
+Recognising your situation helps understand both the urgency and the likely line of departmental inquiry:

 • Refund claimed in ITR but not granted in 143(1) intimation